LeDoanh/MoonDiscord/README.md

 MoonDiscordGPT is a Discord bot powered by OpenAI GPT that provides multilingual chat support with customizable personality through INSTRUCTIONS, creating a unique and friendly conversation experience ✨

 ### Features
-- 🌍 **Multilingual support**: Chat in Vietnamese, English, and many other languages
 - 🎭 **Personality customization**: Adjust bot's response style and personality via INSTRUCTIONS
 - 💬 Direct message and slash command responses on Discord
 - 🤖 Support for multiple OpenAI GPT models (gpt-4.1, gpt-4o, gpt-4.1-mini, ...)